-Generating solutions is the second part the engineering design process.
+Generating and choosing solutions make up the second part the engineering design process.
 Kids in third, fourth, and fifth grade research and brainstorm.
-Then they consider criteria and constraints to choose the best option.
+Then they consider criteria and constraints to select the best option.

 As she spoke, Ms. Sneed opened the Next Generation Science Standards.
 “Let’s take a look at the requirements for kids in third, fourth, and fifth grades.”
 She read the second standard aloud:

 3-5-ETS1-2 Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.

 “So this is the brainstorming step?”
 Mr. Grow asked.

 “Yes and no,” his mentor replied.
 “We’ll encourage also encourage our kids to conduct research.
 No need to recreate the wheel.”